sendtoshailesh/aws-ansible-sh/README.md

    * Dashboards dynamically display data as new accounts and metrics are added.

+### **Scalability Example**

+#### **Adding a New Account**

+1. Add the new account to **AWS Organizations**.
+2. Configure an IAM Role in the new account with the necessary permissions.
+3. Update the Ansible inventory with the new account’s EC2 instances.

+Run the playbook:
+ ansible-playbook \-i inventory.yml disk\_utilization\_monitoring.yml

+4.

+#### **Data Aggregation and Reporting**

+* Metrics from the new account are automatically uploaded to the S3 bucket.
+* Athena queries dynamically include new data for reporting.
+* Dashboards in QuickSight automatically refresh with updated data.

 ### **5. Summary of Components**

 1. **AWS Organizations:**